politicalphysicist/politicalphysicist.github.io/content/Politics/TwoClimatePolicies.md

 using only renewable sources without massive hydro and geothermal capacity.

-[^4]: The division of engineering firm SNC Lavalin formed when the bought the reactor-design portion of crown corporation Atomic Energy Canad Limited.
+[^4]: The division of engineering firm SNC Lavalin formed when they bought the reactor-design portion of crown corporation Atomic Energy Canad Limited.